 Why create Facebook ads through Mailchimp?

 Learning how to advertise on Facebook might seem daunting, but marketing on Facebook is easy with Mailchimp.
-Facebook ad campaigns in Mailchimp provide an easy way to run your ad, sell your products, and grow your audience.
+Facebook ad campaigns in Mailchimp provide an easy way to run your Facebook ad, sell your products, and grow your audience.
 In just a few clicks, you can create beautiful ads that target current customers or help you reach new ones, all through a simplified ad buying interface that removes the guesswork without sacrificing the flexibility or power of Facebook’s ads manager, allowing you to choose from the different ad types as well as available ad formats, while complying with Facebook's ad specs.